Gogul11/Pricing-card-HTML-and-CSS-/README.md

-This is pricing card stlyling using HTML and CSS.
+This is Frontend mentor challenge-1.This is pricing card stlyling using HTML and CSS.
 This pricing card was desined based on the instruction given by frontend mentor(https://www.frontendmentor.io/).
 This project require basic skills of HTML and CSS.
 It involes in lots of styling.This card is desktop preview.The styling is based on following style guides :

 ## Layout